tamagui/tamagui/next.md

 v2:

+  - see how much of accessibilityDirectMap we can remove for web
   - Text weirdness fixes (explore)
     - remove suppressHighlighting / margin 0 default from Text
     - fix display: inline issue